DragoQCC/HardHatC2/README.md

 Join the community to talk about HardHat C2, Programming, Red teaming and general cyber security things The discord community is also a great way to request help, submit new features, stay up to date on the latest additions, and submit bugs.

-# Controbutions & Bug Reports
+# Contributions & Bug Reports
  Code contributions are welcome feel free to submit feature request, pull requests or send me your ideas on discord.